 The local hard liquor industry is segmented by category and geographically among the major players.
-GSMI is the leader in the gin market catering mostly the northern and southern provinces of Luzon.
-The Greater Manila Area and key urban centers across the country are being shared mostly by Emperador Light Brandy locally produced by Emperador Distillers, Inc., and Ginebra San Miguel of GSMI.
-Recently, value-priced imported Alfonso Light Brandy, distributed by Montosco, Inc., has likewise been gaining popularity.
+GSMI is the leader in the gin market catering mostly provinces of Luzon, including the Greater Manila Area.
+Emperador Distillers, Inc. locally produces Emperador Light Brandy, whose market shares have steadily declined, although it still holds a substantial share of the Greater Manila Area and key urban centers across the country.
+Meanwhile, value-priced Alfonso Light Brandy distributed by Montosco, Inc. has continued to gain popularity.